freeciv/freeciv-web/ADVANCED.md

 # Freeciv-web LongTurn

-Activation of LongTurn support is configured as a list of port numbers in these files: publite2/settings.ini freeciv/patches/longturn.patch freeciv-web\src\main\webapp\javascript\civcliet.js  is_longturn()
+Activation of LongTurn support is configured as a list of port numbers in this file: publite2/settings.ini

 # Rules